SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Calibrations

 \subsection{Camera alignment}

+Optical setups that use beamsplitters, filters, and lenses are never perfectly stable in terms of alignment.
+We therefore need to routinely calibrate the alignment of the cameras separately for each prefilter.
+The tuning of the FPIs and the changes in the polarization states of the LCs in practice do not have a significant effect, therefore we average the measurements over those.

-The alignment of the cameras is measured by use of images of a pinhole array target mounted in the Schupmann focus, directly after the FS.
-This process is described by \cite{noort05solar}, although there is now a new implementation.
+The coalignment of the cameras is measured by use of images of an alignment target mounted in the Schupmann focus, directly after the FS.
+This process is described by \citetads{2005SoPh..228..191V} and in Sect.~3.2 of the CRISPRED paper, although we have changed some aspects of this calibration.
+The alignment target, referred to as the pinhole array, is a rectangular grid of pinholes with a 5\farcs12 spacing, completely filling the detector area.
+Three pinholes in an L configuration are intentionally slightly larger and therefore brighter.
+There is also some intensity variation from manufacturing and dirt.
+This variation is used to identify the correct orientation and alignment.

+The new method fits a generic transformation matrix to the relative pinhole positions as measured first by locating the peaks and then by maximizing the cross-correlation between subimages with the individual pinhole images.
+Previously, relative positions were measured as wavefront tilt components with the MOMFBD program, one hole at a time.

-Before, field-dependent shifts in the two axis directions were stored as images with X and Y offsets, one value per pixel in the detectors.
-This format can represent very general geometric deformations but has in practice only been used for global shifts (small ones, large ones represented by ALIGN\_CLIPS), image scale differences, skew and field rotation.
-When the MOMFBD program had read a subfield in the anchor (WB) image it would get the matching subfield in another camera/channel by looking up the X and Y shifts for the center position of the anchor camera and 1) applying the rounded offsets to the pixels coordinates to read out and 2) adding the sub-pixels remainders of the offsets to the wavefront tilt terms of the channel.
+Another change is in how the results of the calibration are represented.
+Before, field-dependent shifts in the two axis directions were stored as detector-pixel maps of offsets in X and Y. This format can represent very general geometric deformations, but was in practice only used for global shifts (small ones, large ones represented by \texttt{ALIGN\_CLIPS}), image-scale differences, skew, and field rotation.
+When the MOMFBD program had read a subfield in the anchor WB image, it would obtain the matching subfield in another camera or channel by looking up the X and Y shifts for the center position of the anchor camera and 1) applying the rounded offsets to the pixels coordinates to read out and 2) adding the sub-pixels remainders of the offsets to the wavefront tilt terms of the channel.